by Scott Mehl © Unofficial Royalty 2017

 - Prince Philippos of Greece and Denmark (1921-2021) – married Queen Elizabeth II of the United Kingdom, had issue

 Prince Andreas’ military service was often interrupted by the political turmoil in Greece.
-In the early years, he resigned from the army following a coup d’état in 1909.
+He resigned from the army following a coup d’état in 1909.
 He later returned in 1912 and found in the Balkan Wars.
-Following the abdication of his brother, King Constantine I, in 1917, Andreas went into exile along with most of the Greek royal family.
-Upon Constantine’s return to the throne in 1920, Andreas was also reinstated in the Greek Army and saw service in the Greco-Turkish War.
+Following the abdication of his brother King Constantine I in 1917, Andreas went into exile along with most of the Greek royal family.
+Upon Constantine’s return to the throne in 1920, Andreas was reinstated in the Greek Army and saw service in the Greco-Turkish War.
 Following another coup d’état in 1922, Andreas was arrested and court-martialled.
 He was found guilty and faced possible death.
 Through the efforts of King George V of the United Kingdom, arrangements were made for Andreas to be spared, and with his family, he went into exile again.
 The family settled in Saint-Cloud, on the outskirts of Paris, France.

 Andreas only returned to Greece once, in 1936, after Greece had reversed his exile, and restored assets to the Greek royal family.
 The following year, tragedy brought the family together.
 In November 1937, Andreas’s daughter Cecilie, along with her husband, two sons, and mother-in-law were killed in a plane crash in Belgium.
 Andreas attended the funeral in Darmstadt, Germany where he was reunited with his wife Alice and son Philip for the first time in six years.
 However, the reunion was short-lived, and Prince Andreas soon returned to his life in France.